thommee/react-common-state-hooks/README.md

 - `useGenericRecord`: hook for managing record-like data structures like maps and key-value storages.

 #### Storing Data
-`react-state-hooks` provides two types of data storages:
+`react-common-state-hooks` provides two types of data storages:
 - `inMemory`: data is stored in the application's memory
 - `redux`: data is stored in Redux (redux is not included in this library)